cchammout/portfolio/README.md

-# You can call me Cece.
+# You can call me Cece

 ### About me
 I am a dental hygienist and administrative lead pursuing a Data Analytics degree.
 I’ve earned multiple certifications thus far and valuable hands-on practice with a variety of different analytical tools and programming languages via projects in my portfolio.
 I am seeking to leverage my unique healthcare background and skills toward a new career path.